 Our social media channels will be as busy as usual, providing you with updates, support and our usual content for students at Durham.
 You can find us by typing ‘Durham SU’ into Facebook, Instagram or Twitter.

-The University’s student support services will continue to operate but where possible will move online.
+The University’s student support services will continue to operate but where possible have moved online.
 This includes Counselling, Disability Support and the Careers and Enterprise Centre, which will become online or telephone only.

 As with any of the above subjects, if you are worried about your access to student support services, please contact the Advice Service using the above contact information.